mrmanc/mrmanc.github.io/_posts/2012-05-10-meet-graphite.md

 We also show a chart of the median response times for requests, and a measure of the realistic time it takes users to load pages, as reported by browsers using the [Boomerang](http://yahoo.github.com/boomerang/doc/) library.
 As well as reassurring us of the shape of our overall page performance, it allows us to see when our users are impacted by slowdowns caused by database issues, slow external dependencies etc.

-From an obscure black box a year ago to a realistic view of our application's innards today, we've come a long way.
+From an obscure black box a year ago to a realistic view of our application’s innards today, we’ve come a long way.

-#### What's next?
+#### What’s next?

 _**Alerting**_; since this information is valuable to us we intend to improve our response by hooking up something like [Graphite Tattle](https://github.com/wayfair/Graphite-Tattle) or [Nagios](http://www.nagios.org/) to provide us with alerts when metrics exceed thresholds.
 Further, using the [Holt Winters functions](http://graphite.readthedocs.org/en/1.0/functions.html#graphite.render.functions.holtWintersAberration) recently introduced in Graphite we intend to make these alerts smart, basing their confidence of an event on previous data.